top of page

 After Yang Guang, one of the most controversial monarchs in the history of China, ascended to the throne, he started his radical governance and became the sovereign with outstanding achievements and destruction.

-In the meantime, many big wars and some aggressive reforms were initiated.
+Moreover, many big wars and some aggressive reforms were initiated during his reign.

 Stone Lion Unearthed from the Ruins of Palace in City Luoyang of the Sui Dynasty